Soldatstar/HS24-Cloud/03-orchestrator/own_report.md

 ### Viktor

 * **Workload-1: Containerd and Kubernetes**
-  - Configuring Containerd as the container runtime was a challenge.
-I had to ensure it worked well with Kubernetes.
+  - Configuring Containerd to work seamlessly with Kubernetes involved several critical steps:
-    This involved setting the right cgroup driver and making sure the system could manage resources correctly for containers.
+    I had to create the necessary directories and generate the default configuration file.
+    Then, I modified the config.toml file to set SystemdCgroup to true.
+Then I Restarted and enabled the Containerd service.
+On first try I also had to initialize the kubeadm with the flag  --cri-socket /run/containerd/containerd.sock

 * **Workload-2: Networking & CNI Plugin**